Key Takeaways at a Glance

 What car insurance do I need at minimum in Germany?

 At minimum, third-party liability insurance (Haftpflichtversicherung) is legally required, and without it you may not operate your vehicle on public roads.
-It covers damage you cause to other vehicles, people, or property with your car.
-The coverage limits are set by law and protect you against high compensation claims.
-For extra protection, you can add Teilkasko (partial) or Vollkasko (comprehensive) coverage.
+It covers damage you cause to other vehicles, people, or property.
+The legal minimum coverage limits are set by federal regulation.
+For extra protection you can add Teilkasko (partial) or Vollkasko (comprehensive) cover.

 How can I save money on car insurance?

 Compare multiple providers before signing to find the best value.
-Use no-claims discounts (Schadenfreiheitsrabatt), which significantly reduce your premium for accident-free years.
-Adjust the deductible (Selbstbeteiligung) to your financial situation, as a higher deductible reduces the monthly premium noticeably.
-Report changes like garage use or lower mileage promptly, as these can lower costs.
-Pay annually instead of monthly to avoid installment surcharges.
+Use the no-claims discount (Schadenfreiheitsrabatt) by driving accident-free.
+Adjust your deductible to your financial situation; a higher deductible lowers your annual premium.
+Report changes like garage use or lower mileage promptly, as these reduce costs.
+Paying annually rather than monthly also avoids instalment surcharges.

 When should I switch my car insurance?